winitzki/sofp/README.md

 - Pattern-matching syntax for case classes
 - Motivation for introducing disjunction types
 - First example of disjunction type: `Either[A, B]`
-- Implementing disjunction types via "sealed traits" and case classes
+- Implementing disjunction types in Scala via "sealed traits" and case classes
 - Using disjunction types to model complicated domains
 - Understanding `Option[T]` as disjunction type and as a collection type
 - Worked examples and exercises